Scale Architecture Complete Major Scale System

 Beginning where Shape 1 concludes, this pattern continues the seamless connection that makes the major scale system so powerful for improvisation.
 Positioned in the guitar's optimal resonance zone around the 5th fret, Shape 2 offers excellent tone and sustain while teaching the essential concept that scales are continuous rather than isolated patterns.

-G Major (Shape 3)
+G (Shape 3)

 G Major